Eigenworld/Eigenworld.github.io/_pages/about.md

 ## Sketch

-Dr. Ethan Pickering investigates chaotic systems of engineering interest that exhibit rare and extreme events.
-He is currently a postdoctoral associate in Mechanical Engineering at the Massachusetts Institute of Technology, working with Themis Sapsis and collaborating with numerous institutions that cover state of the art computational, experimental, and theoretical abilities.
+Dr. Li, Xue is committed to promoting the research on the interpretability of artificial intelligence, and giving the current popular deep learning techniques a rigorous and reliable mathematical analysis.
+He will graduate from Harbin Institute of Technology before October, 2023 and is currently applying for a postdoctoral position.

 {% if site.data.awards %}

 ## Awards

 {% for award in site.data.awards %}